sirkevinwang/NOMA/README.md

 To help non-programmers edit the staging data, we have created two Excel templates that are found inside the `parser` folder.

 **‌ActionItems Data.xlsx**
 The file contains ActionGroup data.
-Rather than writing the next step / treatment items across, you should do Each row represents a next step / treatment option item that belong to an action group.
+Rather than writing the next step / treatment items across, you should enter them individually, row by row.
+Each row represents a next step / treatment option item that belong to an action group.
 You should always start with action group 1.
 We have provided a data dictionary in the template file.

 **‌StagingGroup Data.xlsx**
 The file that contains the staging data.
 Each row is a possible stage (e.g. T1aN1aM0).
 Each row has a linked staging data group number, which you should enter based on what you have entered in ActionItems.
 You should also enter the survival rate and the clinical & pathological stages.
 Again, we have provided the data dictionary in the template file.